-The Department of Speech-Language Pathology offers three interwoven academic programs.
+The Department of Speech-Language Pathology offers two interwoven academic programs.

 A five-year, guaranteed-seat program that awards a Bachelor of Science in Health Sciences degree and a Master of Science degree in Speech-Language Pathology.
 This program consists of 6-semesters of pre-professional (undergraduate) study followed by 6-semesters of professional phase (graduate) study.

-A two-year graduate program that awards a Master of Science degree in Speech-Language Pathology.
+A two-year (six semesters) graduate program that awards a Master of Science degree in Speech-Language Pathology.

 The Pre-Professional Phase (six semesters) includes University undergraduate core requirements plus coursework selected to provide a liberal arts education, a basis in the sciences, and critical thinking skills to prepare students for the Professional Phase.